 Research group Mihaela Zavolan

-Studying how these very small molecules called miRNAs regulate gene expression could hold the key to new approaches to manipulate cell fate.
+Identification of gene expression regulatory programs could suggest new approaches to manipulate cell fate.

 High-throughput data combined with computational models

 Powerful technologies are available today that allow us to probe expression of essentially all genes at the same time.
-We analyze such high-throughput data obtained from various types of cells in the context of computational models, to understand how miRNAs exert their functions within gene regulatory networks.
+We analyze such high-throughput data obtained from various types of cells with computational models, to understand how regulators exert their functions within gene regulatory networks.